Venus Williams reaches ninth Wimbledon final

 Williams caressed a forehand winner down the line on a third match point to seal victory over Konta and celebrated in understated fashion.
 You couldn't take the smile off her face, though there was no pirouette like when she downed CoCo Vandeweghe in the Melbourne semifinals.

-Williams and seventh-ranked Konta possess similar styles.
 They are both tall, power players with big serves who also cover the court with aplomb.
 Konta actually led their head-to-heads 3-2, including a victory over Williams at the tournament closest to her home, the Miami Open, in March.

 But on Thursday, Konta was put under relentless pressure by Williams as the British player made 35 forced errors, with Venus also powering home 19 winners and hitting only nine unforced errors.